Ticks and Lyme disease

 We take all risks at the places we care for seriously, including Lyme disease.
 Each of our places assesses the risks which are present.
 The staff members at our places develop bespoke approaches to managing those risks for staff, volunteers and visitors.

 Our staff members have access to internal information on Lyme disease which includes guidance from NHS Choices and Public Health England on the prevention and diagnosis of Lyme disease and tick removal.
-Information and guidance for visitors about Lyme disease is available at the places we care for, where we’ve identified a material risk.
+Information and guidance for visitors about Lyme disease is available at the places we care for, where we’ve identified a material risk, although it will never be clear where someone may have contracted the disease.